NaaeemMalik/my-Chromium-forks/android_webview/docs/how-does-loading-work.md

 location where apps' shared libraries are extracted.
-Loading the library directly from the APK is not supported: the system linker only gained the ability to do this in M, and unlike Chrome, WebView can't (at least practically) use the GTX Browser linker to work around it.
+Loading the library directly from the APK is not supported: the system linker only gained the ability to do this in M, and unlike Chrome, WebView can't (at least practically) use the GTx Browser linker to work around it.

 * Android M - P: The native library filename is specified by a metadata tag in the APK's manifest, and can be extracted to disk or loaded directly from the